sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 3/NOTES.md

 **Bag of Words (BoW)** = Imagine dumping all words from a sentence into a shopping bag, then counting how many of each you have.
 Order doesn't matter, just the counts.

 ***Dead Simple Example***
-Sentence 1: "Cat sat mat"
+- Sentence 1: "Cat sat mat"
 → Bag: cat=1, sat=1, mat=1

-Sentence 2: "Cat cat sat"
+- Sentence 2: "Cat cat sat"
 → Bag: cat=2, sat=1, mat=0

-How It Looks as Numbers
+**How It Looks as Numbers:**
-Vocabulary: [cat, sat, mat]

 | Sentence      | Cat        | Sat      | Mat           |
 |---------------|---------------|-----------|------------------|